nuxt-modules/html-validator/docs/content/en/index.md

       <alert>Consider not enabling this if you are using TailwindCSS, as prettier will struggle to cope with parsing the size of your HTML in development mode.</alert>

+   - `failOnError` will throw an error after running `nuxt generate` if there are any validation errors with the generated pages.

+      <alert>Useful in continuous integration.</alert>

    - `options` allows you to pass in `html-validate` options that will be merged with the default configuration

       <alert type="info">You can find more about configuring `html-validate` [here](https://html-validate.org/rules/index.html).</alert>